 Each dot on each symbol's tail represents one period - either one week or one day depending on the “Period” setting.
 The large dot at the end of the tail represents the current RRG values for that ticker symbol.
 Those values are updated continually throughout the current trading week; however, new dots are only added at the start of a new week.

-Also note that there are four quadrants on the chart:
+There are four quadrants on the RRG chart:

 As you can see in the example above, stocks typically progress through the quadrants in a clockwise manner.